mwaseem75/iris-AgenticAI/README.md

 ```
 ![image](https://github.com/user-attachments/assets/f2003c1f-5fbc-40ed-8ef7-160497a3aea2)

-Below is the command to start MCP server in case if server is not started
+The MCP Server is configured to start automatically.
+If the server fails to launch, manually start it using the following command:
 ```
 uv run python /irisdev/app/src/python/aai/runMCPServer.py
 ```